Substra/substra/docs/source/get_started/overview.rst

 This set of documentation is still in early stage and therefore open for contributions, we are really eager to receive user perspectives!

-The documentation lives here: [Substra Documentation](https://github.com/SubstraFoundation/substra-documentation/).
+The documentation lives here: `Substra Documentation <https://github.com/SubstraFoundation/substra-documentation/>`_.